How to Choose an Air Cleaner (Air Purifier) for Allergies

 What HEPA means and doesn't mean.

-The Clean Air Delivery Rate is a measure of the amount of particle-free air being delivered into the room.
-It is the best measure of the true cleaning capacity of an air cleaner, as it reflects both the effectiveness of the filter and the amount of air going through the filter.
+The Clean Air Delivery Rate is the volume (measured in cubic feet) of particle-free air being delivered into the room each minute.
+It is the best measure of the true cleaning capacity of the air cleaner, since it reflects both the effectiveness of the filter and the amount of air going through the filter.
 The higher the clean air delivery rate, the larger the size room that can be effectively cleaned of airborne particles.
-Clean air delivery rates are measured using procedures standardized by the Association of Home Appliance Manufactures (AHAM).
-This allows the capacities of various air cleaners to be compared.
+Clean air delivery rates are measured using procedures standardized by the Association of Home Appliance Manufactures (AHAM), which allows the capacities of various air cleaners to be compared to each other.
 Note that most air cleaners have more than one fan speed, and that the advertised clean air delivery rate applies to the highest speed.

 How to choose the right size unit.

 Air cleaners are usually listed with the room size for which they are recommended.
 This recommendation is based on the unit's ability to provide a certain number of air changes per hour in a room of that size.
 AHAM recommends that the total air of the room be replaced with filtered air 4.8 times per hour.
 The Center for Disease Control (CDC) recommends 5 air exchanges per hour, which is the standard that Mission: Allergy uses to calculate the room sizes listed here.
 Note that the listed CADRs (and therefore the room sizes) are based on the highest fan speed, so if you want to use a quieter lower speed you should choose a unit with a higher CADR.
 For very large spaces it is often more cost-effective to have multiple medium sized units rather than a single very large unit; simply add the CADRs of the units together.
 Be wary of advertisements for air cleaners claiming suitability for large rooms that are based on only 2 air-exchanges per hour, rather than the recommended 5.